Should You Ever Go Back To An Old Job?

 The career ladder doesn’t always go straight up.
 Sometimes you get stuck on the same rung for years; sometimes you hit a glass ceiling.
 Maybe you decide to switch ladders altogether.
 And sometimes you circle back to a place you thought you’d left behind.
 But making the decision to go back is not easy.
 How do you know you’re not just being susceptible to the grass-is-greener thinking that led you to leave in the first place?

 It’s a conundrum more people than usual may be facing, now that we are three years into the pandemic.
-Recent research by HR platform Paychex found that 80% of American employees who left their jobs during the Great Resignation regret it, a phenomenon the company is labelling the 'Great Regret'.
+Recent research found that 80% of Australian employees who left their jobs during the Great Resignation regret it, a phenomenon that has been labelled the 'Great Regret'.

 Advertisement